missing-semester/missing-semester/_2020/editors.md

 - Macros can be recursive
     - first clear the macro with `q{character}q`
-    - record the macro, with `@{character}` to invoke the macro recursively (will be a no-op until recording is complete)
+    - record the macro, with `@{character}` to invoke the macro recursively (will be a no-op until recording is complete).
+Note however that although it's legal for a macro to call another macro, calling itself runs into infinite loop.
 - Example: convert xml to json ([file](/2020/files/example-data.xml))
     - Array of objects with keys "name" / "email"
     - Use a Python program?